KTH-Nek5000/UQit/docs/source/UQit_core_/surrogate.rst

 Our task is to construct a surrogate :math:`\tilde{f}(\chi,\mathbf{q})` for the actual model function (simulator).

 Treating the simulator as a blackbox, a set of training data :math:`\mathcal{D}=\{(\mathbf{q}^{(i)},r^{(i)})\}_{i=1}^n` is obtained.
-There are different techniqus to construct a surrogate, for instance see [Smith13]_, [Ghanem17]_, and [Gramacy20]_.
+There are different techniques to construct a surrogate, for instance see [Smith13]_, [Ghanem17]_, and [Gramacy20]_.
-Some of the techniques relevent to CFD applications have been implemented in :code:`UQit`.
+Some of the techniques relevant to CFD applications have been implemented in :code:`UQit`.
-Here, we provide a short overview to the theory behind these techniques, explain their implementation in :code:`UQit` and provide examples for using them.
+Here, we provide a short overview to the theory behind these techniques, explain their implementation in :code:`UQit`, and provide examples to show how to use them.

 Non-intrusive Polynomial Chaos Expansion